 Equipment Required for Hiking to Mount Bromo & Sunrise Viewpoint

 To either activity take at least one large bottle of water.
 Take a jacket or multiple layers and wear closed shoes when trekking to King Kong Viewpoint.
 Although while walking up it won’t be so cold, once you reach the peak and you are waiting for sunrise it will be freezing.
-But when the sun comes up the temperature rises to more comfortable.
+But when the sun comes up the temperature rises to a more comfortable level.